WDI-SEA/notes/07-angular/angular-authentication/readme.md

 * Auth
   * POST /api/auth

-Our models are set up to include password encryption and JWT token generation at the `/api/auth` endpoint.
+Our models are set up to include password hashing and JWT token generation at the `/api/auth` endpoint.
 Try running the app and verify that you can create, view, and delete secret recipes.

 Our goal is to **lock down** these recipes so nobody can steal them.
 First, let's secure the endpoints by uncommenting these lines in `index.js`: